 Bookies offer enhanced odds on certain horses to incentivise punters to bet – and they ramp up these price boosts for the Cheltenham Festival.
 These boosts are commonly offered on favourites in the Championship races.

-Sometimes enhanced odds are restricted to new customers only, but price boosts are often made available to existing customers as well.
-Some of the favourites to look out for in this year's Championship races are A Plus Tard in the Gold Cup, Honeysuckle in the Champion Hurdle and Flooring Porter in the Stayers' Hurdle.
-Keep an eye out as these favourites and more could be subject to enhanced odds offers.
+Sometimes enhanced odds is restricted to new customers only, but price boosts are often made available to existing customers as well.
+Some of the favourites to look out for in this year's Championship races are Galopin Des Champs in the Gold Cup, Constitution Hill in the Champion Hurdle and Teahupoo in the Stayers' Hurdle.
+Keep an eye out as these favourites and more could be subject to enhanced odds Cheltenham offers.

-Some of the best Cheltenham offers are those which give you your stake back if your horse is a faller or, say, if your horse finishes second to the favourite.
-Your losing stake will usually then be made available as a free bet.
+Some of the best Cheltenham betting offers are those which give you your stake back if your horse is a faller or, say, if your horse finishes second to the favourite.
+Your losing stake will usually then be made available as a Cheltenham free bets.

-In addition to money-back specials, some betting sites even offer risk-free bets especially for the Cheltenham Festival.
+In addition to money-back specials, some betting sites even offer risk-free Cheltenham bets.
 With this game-changing special offer, you can wager up to a certain amount and your stake will be refunded in full if your horse doesn't win (regardless of how they lose).

 Many online bookmakers offer extra each-way places for races at the Cheltenham Festival.
 The place terms will vary from one bookie to the next, but keep an eye out for those sites that reward extra places, particularly if you have a long-odds each-way fancy lined up for Cheltenham.

 Check back here on the week of the week of the Festival to find out which betting sites are offering extra each-way places.